When is it too hot to walk your dog?

 Overweight and obese dogs are also at greater risk, as are young puppies and older dogs.

 Finally, dogs with thick double coats can struggle in the heat.
-Think of breeds like Huskies, bred to live in harsh, cold weathers.
+Think of pups like Huskies, that were bred to live in harsh, cold weathers.
 Their thick double coat traps heat in, and makes them prone to heat exhaustion.

 How to stay safe when walking dogs in hot weather

-• Stick to shaded areas and avoid direct sunlight
+- Stick to shady areas and avoid direct sunlight

-• Always bring water for both you and your dog
+- Always bring water for you and your dog

 When your dog is active in hot weather, it's vital you can recognise the signs of heat exhaustion.
 Heatstroke poses a life-threatening emergency, so if you see any of the symptoms listed below, contact your vet or the emergency vet right away.